-You’ve invested in LSAT prep, spent an embarrassing amount on fancy lattes to get you through study sessions, registered for the LSAT … and your next step is sending off your applications, right?
+You’ve invested in LSAT prep online, spent an embarrassing amount on fancy lattes to get you through study sessions, registered for the LSAT … and your next step is sending off your applications, right?
 Unfortunately, no. There’s one more step: registering for the CAS.

 CAS?
 Who even is she?
 Or it?
 A law school?
 Not quite — CAS actually stands for “Credential Assembly Service.”
 That’s basically just a fancy way of saying, “It’s how LSAC will send your information to schools.”
 CAS is how LSAC makes applying to law school “easier” for students.
 They will summarize your grades, compile your letters of recommendation, and send everything in one big report to each law school you apply to.
 You don’t have to do anything (except pay a kingly ransom)!